-15 What is the typical timetable for class and non-class proceedings?
+16 What is the typical timetable for collective and single party proceedings?
 Is it possible to accelerate proceedings?

 Petitions for interim relief in antitrust matters are normally adjudicated upon within four to five weeks from the filing of the application.